Simca Vedette

-The Simca Vedette is a large car, manufactured from 1954 to 1961 by French automaker Simca, at their factory in Poissy, France.
-The Vedette competed in France's large car market at a time when the economy was finally returning to growth, and enjoyed moderate success with its American style finished off by the Italian designer Rapi.
+The Simca Vedette is an executive car, manufactured from 1954 to 1961 by French automaker Simca, at their factory in Poissy, France.
+The Vedette competed in France's large car market at a time when the economy was finally returning to growth and enjoyed moderate success with its American style finished off by the Italian designer Rapi.
 It was marketed with different model names according to trim and equipment levels.
-The Vedette was Simca's largest model at that time and it spawned a more economical version, the Simca Ariane.
+The Vedette was Simca's largest model at that time, and it went on to spawn a more economical version, the Simca Ariane.

 Simca acquired the Poissy factory from Ford France (Ford Société Anonyme Française, the French subsidiary of the Ford Motor Company), along with the model line, in 1954.
 The Vedette was therefore initially still marketed as the Ford Vedette.
 The Vedette was manufactured in Poissy until 1961 and the Ariane until 1963.
 After that, production continued in Brazil until 1966, when the Vedette finally evolved into the Simca Esplanada following Simca's takeover by Chrysler.